A Survey on Document-level Neural Machine Translation: Methods and Evaluation: Document-level Neural Machine Translation

-Tan et al. \cite{Tan:2019} modelled the source-side global document context using hierarchical encoders similar to the ones used by \cite{Wang:17}.
+Tan et al. \cite{Tan:2019} modelled the source-side global document context using hierarchical encoders similar to the ones in \cite{Wang:17}.
 Each sentence was input to a sentence-level encoder, followed by a self-attention sub-layer.
-The outputs of the attention layer were then summed over the sentences in the document and input to a document-level encoder.
+The outputs of this layer were then summed over the sentences in the document and input to a document-level encoder.
 To assign the global context information to each word in the source sentence, the global document context from the document encoder was passed through another source-context attention sub-layer, and then added back to the word embeddings of the source sentence via a residual connection \cite{He:16}.
-They also introduced a document-decoder-attention sub-layer in the decoder parallel to the source-context attention sub-layer and changed the input of the feed-forward sub-layer to be the sum of the outputs of the two attention sub-layers.
-Tan et al. tested their global context approach with both RNN and Transformer-based NMT models and also experimented with using a large-scale sentence-parallel corpus to pre-train their models (similar to \cite{Zhang:18, Voita:2019}).
-They found the large-scale pre-training to yield greater gains in terms of BLEU when compared to the small-scale experiment.
+They also introduced a document-decoder-attention sub-layer in the decoder parallel to the source-context attention sub-layer and changed the input of the feed-forward sub-layer to be the sum of the outputs of these two attention sub-layers.
+They tested their global context approach with both RNN and Transformer-based NMT models, and also used a large-scale sentence-parallel corpus to pre-train their models (similar to \cite{Zhang:18, Voita:2019}).
+The latter approach yielded greater gains in BLEU in comparison to the small-scale experiment.